Do you have a track record of helping deep-tech companies thrive? Let's work together.

 Callaghan Innovation funding will include contributions to operational costs and access to repayable loan funding of up to $750,000 for each venture that they incubate.
 International incubators will be expected to establish a significant presence in New Zealand, including the permanent location of key management and incubation expertise in New Zealand – this could be by establishing a New Zealand-based subsidiary.

 The Request For Proposals (RFP) is open to current, local and international providers who meet the ambitious new criteria, and will close on 4 October 2019.
-Services for current start-ups under the Tech Incubation Programme will continue as normal in the meantime.
+Services for current start-ups under the Tech Incubation Programme will continue as normal in the interim.
 We will work with start-ups and incubators to answer any questions.

 The requirement of incubators to have strong commercialisation experience, access to investment and pathways to global markets